opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Editing FX Settings
 -------------------
-FX parameters and their animation can be controlled in the FX Settings window.
+Effects parameters and their animation can be controlled in the FX Settings window.
 According to the selected effect, it displays a different layout of sliders, check boxes, text fields, etc. At the bottom of the window a preview area is available to check the result of the applied effect: you can activate it or deactivate it, navigate its content, set its size, its background color, and limit it to the camera shot.

 Parameters can be animated by setting key values at specific frames.
 A **Set Key** button (|key|) is available in the bottom bar of the window to set key values for *all* of the parameters.
 For all of the parameters that can be animated there is also a specific set key button (a small square located on the far right of each parameter), in order to set key values for each parameter independently.